cpc-it/cd-jekyll-grunt-boilerplate/README.md

-Cal Poly Corporation Jekyll Boilerplate
+# Cal Poly Corporation Jekyll Boilerplate
 =============

+This is a lightweight boilerplate of [Cal Poly Dining's site](https://www.calpolydining.com/) including error pages and pattern library.
+The pattern library was created with [Astrum](https://github.com/NoDivide/astrum).
+The site is build with [Jekyll](https://jekyllrb.com/) using [grunt](https://gruntjs.com/) as the task runner.

 ## Get Started
 1. Install [Node.js](www.nodejs.org) and [Ruby](https://www.ruby-lang.org/)